qwertzlbert/cvms/docs/setup.md

 ## Example: Setup

-Copy the `.env` file if you need to cutomize service ports, log-level, prometheus.yaml or other configurations.
+Copy the `.env` file if you need to customize service ports, log-level, prometheus.yaml or other configurations.

 ### Setup